 Meaningful Use

-Declaration of Readiness and DPBH Support for Promoting Interoperability/Meaningful Use of Electronic Health Records: The Nevada Division of Public and Behavioral Health (DPBH) supports the exchange of data with health care providers consistent with programs such as the Centers for Medicare and Medicaid Services’ (CMS) Promoting Interoperability programs.
-The state of Nevada uses the HL7 eICR standards (R1.1 and R3) for eCR and to support the new CMS Promoting Interoperability (PI) regulations for eCR.
-It is these standards that we will use to eventually eliminate manual reporting requirements.
-More information will be added as the project progresses.
+Declaration of Readiness and DPBH Support for Promoting Interoperability/Meaningful Use of Electronic Health Records (EHR): The Nevada Division of Public and Behavioral Health (DPBH) declared readiness November 9, 2021 and supports the exchange of data with health care providers consistent with programs such as the Centers for Medicare and Medicaid Services’ (CMS) Promoting Interoperability programs.
+The State of Nevada utilizes HL7 electronic initial case report (eICR) standards for Promoting Interoperability (PI) regulations and electronic case reporting (eCR).
+It is these standards that Nevada will use to eventually eliminate manual reporting requirements.

 Other Helpful Links